bbondy/codefirefox/README.md

 1. `addAssertion` which takes in a sample of code to match again.
 It also takes in an extra object which can carry extra state.
 2. `parseSample` which parses the sample and performs a match against all added assertions.
-It's callback passes an error if one occurs.
+Its callback passes an error if one occurs.

 The API has 2 important members which should be used after a parseSample call: